celestiaorg/celestia-node/docs/adr/adr-005-plugins.md

 }
 ```

-Also, the user must annotate this fxutil.Option with the `"plugins"` group tag
+Also, the user must annotate this `"fxutil.Option"` with the `"plugins"` group tag

 ```go
 func (plug *testPlugin) Components(cfg *Config, store Store) fxutil.Option {